 Nicolas Giannakopoulos

-Giannakopoulos exemplifies the academic-cover intelligence participant: a credentialed political scientist who leveraged university affiliations, NGO presidencies, and research institute directorships as platforms for covert intelligence collection and influence operations on behalf of state and corporate clients.
-His role as SCL Group's Swiss partner and his recruitment by Benedetti for the SoftBank campaign position him at the intersection of the Cambridge Analytica data-manipulation ecosystem, the Epstein-adjacent Benedetti/Misra financial network, and the transnational intelligence-for-hire industry that includes firms like Psy-Group and Team Jorge.
+Giannakopoulos is a credentialed political scientist who used university affiliations, NGO presidencies, and research-institute directorships as platforms for intelligence collection and influence work on behalf of state and corporate clients.
+His role as SCL Group's Swiss partner and his recruitment by Benedetti for the SoftBank campaign place him at the intersection of the Cambridge Analytica data ecosystem, the Epstein-adjacent Benedetti/Misra financial network, and the broader intelligence-for-hire industry that includes firms such as Psy-Group and Team Jorge.

 Nicolas Giannakopoulos is a Swiss-Greek political scientist and criminologist who operated a cluster of Geneva-based intelligence and risk-consulting firms — Inside.CO SA, Miles SA, Global Risk Profile, and the Organized Crime Observatory (OCO) — while holding an academic appointment at the University of Geneva's Global Studies Institute.
 Between 2010 and 2017 he served as the Swiss partner and agent for SCL Group, the parent company of Cambridge Analytica, sharing office space and phone lines with SCL's Geneva operation.
 1

 Giannakopoulos does not appear by name in the Epstein document corpus.
-Analysis of records indicates his connection to the network runs through Alessandro Benedetti, a Paris-based intermediary who appears repeatedly in Epstein's contact lists and calendar entries 2345.
-6 In 2015-2016, Benedetti recruited Giannakopoulos as a subcontractor in a covert campaign to discredit SoftBank executives Nikesh Arora and Alok Sama on behalf of Rajeev Misra, who paid USD 500,000 through a purpose-built Cyprus shell company, Barkmere Limited (HE 338259).
-Review of financial records and corporate filings traces this payment chain.
-7 8
+Records show his connection to the network runs through Alessandro Benedetti, a Paris-based intermediary who appears repeatedly in Epstein's contact lists and calendar entries 2345 6.
+In 2015-2016, Benedetti recruited Giannakopoulos as a subcontractor in a campaign to discredit SoftBank executives Nikesh Arora and Alok Sama on behalf of Rajeev Misra, who paid USD 500,000 through a Cyprus shell company 7.
+Examination of corporate filings identifies that shell as Barkmere Limited (HE 338259), incorporated weeks before the operation began 8.

 Concurrently, Giannakopoulos conducted intelligence-gathering operations for Malaysian Prime Minister Najib Razak's government in connection with the 1MDB scandal, staging a fraudulent University of Geneva seminar in October 2016 designed to surveil opposition figures and 1MDB investigators.
 9 10 His exposure by the Sarawak Report led to his suspension and termination from the university in 2017.
 11 Prior to the 1MDB operation, he had executed an analogous covert influence campaign on behalf of the Kazakh government targeting oligarch Mukhtar Ablyazov in 2014-2015, using OCO's academic veneer to produce reports that served state intelligence objectives.
 12

 The central thread connecting Giannakopoulos to the Epstein network is the SoftBank shareholder campaign of 2015-2016.
 Alessandro Benedetti recruited Giannakopoulos as a subcontractor to discredit SoftBank executives Nikesh Arora and Alok Sama.
 7 The campaign was financed by Rajeev Misra, then a senior SoftBank executive, who routed USD 500,000 through Standard Chartered Bank to Barkmere Group, a multi-jurisdiction shell structure controlled by Benedetti with entities in both Cyprus (Barkmere Limited, HE 338259, incorporated November 24, 2014) and the British Virgin Islands.
-Review of corporate filings suggests the timing of incorporation — weeks before the operation commenced — indicates Barkmere was created specifically to channel these funds.
-8
+Review of the filings suggests the incorporation timing — weeks before the operation commenced — points to a vehicle created specifically to channel these funds 8.

-Giannakopoulos's operational role involved distributing screenshots of Arora and Sama's private banking records and emails to journalists.
-7 He also served as the nominal shareholder behind a formal complaint letter sent to the SoftBank board on January 20, 2016, drafted by Boies Schiller Flexner LLP partner Matthew Schwartz.
-Analysis of the legal relationships indicates a notable overlap: the same firm represented Epstein victims including Virginia Giuffre, placing it at a nexus of both Epstein and Epstein-adjacent legal operations.
-13
+Giannakopoulos's role involved distributing screenshots of Arora and Sama's private banking records and emails to journalists 7.
+He also served as the nominal shareholder behind a formal complaint letter sent to the SoftBank board on January 20, 2016, drafted by Boies Schiller Flexner LLP partner Matthew Schwartz.
+Analysis of the legal relationships indicates a further overlap, in that the same firm separately represented Epstein victims including Virginia Giuffre 13.

 Giannakopoulos also hired freelance journalist Mark Hollingsworth to pitch a SoftBank-related story to The Independent, which was published in October 2015.
-Email evidence suggests Hollingsworth would be compensated if the story ran, establishing a pay-for-placement media operation alongside the corporate sabotage campaign.
+Email evidence suggests Hollingsworth would be compensated if the story ran, indicating a pay-for-placement arrangement alongside the campaign.
 Connection #436 7

-After Benedetti and Misra fell out, the operation was exposed in the Wall Street Journal in February 2020.
+After Benedetti and Misra fell out, the operation was reported by the Wall Street Journal in February 2020.
 SoftBank and Alok Sama filed defamation complaints against Giannakopoulos at the Geneva Public Prosecutor's Office on December 23, 2016.
 Giannakopoulos counter-filed alleging computer attacks on his company Global Risk Profile.
 No public record of criminal conviction has surfaced.
 11

 1MDB Intelligence Gathering and the Bogus Geneva Seminar

-According to reporting by the Sarawak Report, the seminar was designed as an intelligence-collection operation disguised as academic engagement.
+According to reporting by the Sarawak Report, the seminar was designed as an intelligence-collection exercise disguised as academic engagement.
 Giannakopoulos invited senior Malaysian civil society figures and 1MDB investigators, including Clare Rewcastle Brown, editor of Sarawak Report.
 10 He promised that Swiss officials would brief attendees on the progress of Switzerland's 1MDB investigation.
-Former Deputy Prime Minister Muhyiddin Yassin and opposition MP Nurul Izzah Anwar were listed as speakers but did not attend.
-No Swiss officials appeared.
-Instead, Giannakopoulos steered discussions toward how frozen Swiss-seized 1MDB assets could be diverted to an NGO that attendees could join — intelligence collection disguised as civic engagement.
+Former Deputy Prime Minister Muhyiddin Yassin and opposition MP Nurul Izzah Anwar were listed as speakers but did not attend, and no Swiss officials appeared.
+Instead, Giannakopoulos steered discussions toward how frozen Swiss-seized 1MDB assets could be diverted to an NGO that attendees could join.
 10

 The seminar cost CHF 17,000, paid privately by Giannakopoulos rather than by the university as formal invitations implied.
 The university had no knowledge the event was taking place despite invitations sent in its name.
 11 After Sarawak Report exposed the operation in March 2017, the University of Geneva opened an internal investigation that found Giannakopoulos's appointment as Vice-Director of OUS was never formally endorsed, the seminar funding was never submitted or approved, and he had used university premises and branding without authorization.
 He was terminated in June 2017.
 His superior, Professor Frederic Esposito at the Global Studies Institute, was also implicated.
 11